Author an essay question

 TIP: Check out Use the Visual Editor for details on how to use this toolbar to the fullest to control the visual appearance of your essay question text.

-1. Click Response Area to select the type of response area for this part of the question.
+1. Click Möbius component to select the type of student response for this part of the question.

-1. Click Essay from the list of response area types
+1. Click Essay from the list of student response components.

 1. (Optional) Define the maximum number of words that are permitted for the student's essay response.
 The default maximum word count is 0 (unlimited).